Timber-Gu/Apt-Hunter/README.md

 # 🏠 Apt-Hunter

-A modern web-based apartment hunting tool that scrapes apartments.com and uses AI to classify neighborhoods.
+The author is a lazy person.
+That why I designed a modern web-based apartment hunting tool that scrapes apartments.com and uses AI to classify neighborhoods.
 No more manual searching - just fill out a form and let the tool do the work!

 ## ✨ Features